-- 1. Language Requirement.
-If you are a native speaker of English, you should show evidence of intermediate proficiency in another language (e.g. 4 years high school, 4 semesters college, or other experience).
+1. Language Requirement.
+If you speak English as your first language, you should show evidence of intermediate proficiency in another language (e.g. 4 years high school, 4 semesters college, or other experience).
 Please discuss your individual situation with Dr. Kayi-Aydar within the first few months of your first semester.
-Non-native speakers of English are not required to show proficiency in a third language.
-Note that any coursework done to fulfill this requirement cannot count towards the 30 units required for the degree, as work done at the 400-level or lower cannot count towards graduate study. - 2.
-Coursework.
-Students should complete the following coursework, with a grade of B or better.
+Individuals who speak English as an additional language are not required to show proficiency in a third language.
+Note that any coursework done to fulfill this requirement cannot count towards the 30 units required for the degree, as work done at the 400-level or lower cannot count towards graduate study.